Empowered Spaces Community Garden

 COMMUNITY CARE –

-Be part of a cooperative where mutual support, equity, and justice guide everything we do.
-Participate in community organizing and activism through locally-based partnerships and programs.
+Join a cooperative grounded in mutual support, equity, and justice.
+Participate in community organizing and locally-rooted partnerships.
 It’s about community, not just crops.

 HEAL, LEARN & GROW –